linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

  - In **Open behavior**, users can set whether to open folder in current window or new window, one click or double click to open it.
  - In **New window and tab**, users can set the default path to open in a new window/tab.
  - In **View**, users can set file icon size and default view.
- - In **Hidden files**, users can set whether to show the hidden file.
+ - In **Hidden files**, users can set whether to show the hidden file, and hide file extension when rename.
+ - In **Index**, users can set whether to auto index internal disk and connected external storage device.
  - In **Preview**, users can set whether to show the preview image of the specified file types.
- - In **Mount**, users can set to auto mount or open after auto mount.
+ - In **Mount**, users can set to auto mount and open after auto mount.
- - In **Dialog**, users can set whether to use the file chooser dialog of the Deepin File Manager or not.
+ - In **Dialog**, users can set whether to use the file chooser dialog of the Deepin File Manager.
+ - In **Other**, users can set whether to hide system disk.
  - Users can click on **Restore Defaults** to restore all settings.

 ![1|settings](jpg/settings.jpg)